cloud-bulldozer/browbeat/README.rst

 What is necessary?
 ==================

--  TripleO
+-  TripleO**

--  Why?
+   Why?
 We use passwordless ssh to reach each controller instance and compute instance.

 -  Ansible

--  Why?
+   Why?
 We started with using bash to make changes to the Overcloud, creating complex sed/awks that we get for free with Ansible (for the most part).
 Other monitoring and stress test tools are installed by the respective playbooks when run.

 If you prefer to not use Ansible, the older versions (no longer maintained) of the browbeat.sh can be found in a older commit.

+** If you are interested in contributing a connector for your OpenStack Distribution, please review the Contributing section.

 Detailed Install, Check and Run
 ===============================